 Whatever the social network, there’s a right way and wrong way to use it, especially if your focus is on growing your business or career.

-Understanding appropriate LinkedIn etiquette rules and best practices will make you more successful using the platform to build your brand, attract new clients, and become less fearful of making a mistake or damaging your professional reputation.
+Understanding appropriate LinkedIn etiquette and best practices will make you more successful using the platform to build your brand, attract new clients, and become less fearful of making a mistake or damaging your professional reputation.

 With today’s messaging technology and social media platforms, our way of communicating and showing up in the world has changed, becoming far less formal.
 But you can’t bring your Facebook posting habits to LinkedIn.
 It would be inappropriate for you to behave on LinkedIn as you do on Facebook.